dbohry/omarchy-notch/README.md

 cp ~/.config/omarchy/plugins/notch/settings.default.toml ~/.config/notch/settings.toml
 ```

-Edit `~/.config/notch/settings.toml`.
-Live reload, no restart needed.
-Living
+Edit `~/.config/notch/settings.toml`, then run `omarchy restart shell` to
-outside the plugin dir means a `git pull` / reinstall never touches or
+apply the change.
+Living outside the plugin dir means a `git pull` /
-conflicts with your settings.
-If the file is absent, the bundled defaults
+reinstall never touches or conflicts with your settings.
+If the file is
-apply.
+absent, the bundled defaults apply.

 ```toml
 size = "small"   # small | medium | large